contao/docs/docs/manual/guides/contao-demo.en.md

 the Contao [file manager](/en/file-manager/) in the file "`contaodemo/theme/src/scss/variables/_colors.scss`".
 Further SASS variables can be found in the files "`_sizes.scss`", "`_fonts.scss`" and "`_animation.scss`".

-However, in order for the changes to this ([SASS partial](https://sass-lang.com/guide/#partials)) file to be applied, you must then touch and save "`app.scss`" once (see also: "[Sass/Less Integration](/en/guides/sass-less-integration/)").
+However, in order for the changes to these ([SASS partial](https://sass-lang.com/guide/#partials)) files to be applied, you must then touch and save "`app.scss`" once (see also: "[Sass/Less Integration](/en/guides/sass-less-integration/)").

 ## Dart Sass

-However, if you follow the current "[Sass documentation](https://sass-lang.com/documentation/)", this may result in unwanted effects or error messages.
 The "[scssphp/scssphp](https://github.com/scssphp/scssphp)" library used by Contao may not support current "[Dart Sass](https://sass-lang.com/dart-sass/)" features such as "[@use](https://sass-lang.com/documentation/at-rules/use/)", [@forward](https://sass-lang.com/documentation/at-rules/forward/) or other "Dart Sass" [modules](https://sass-lang.com/documentation/modules/).